swcarpentry/training-course/_submissions/round-08/2/2014-02-06-mcq-matrix-manipulation-in-r.md

     ## [1] 20

-Let&#8217;s now create a subset of x that contains only the second and third elements of x:
+Let's now create a subset of x that contains only the second and third elements of x:

 <pre><code class="r">xs = x[2:3]
 xs